Tinicum Creek

 Tinicum Creek is a tributary of the Delaware River in Tinicum Township, Bucks County, Pennsylvania.
 It flows for 6.40 mi from the confluence of its branches, Beaver Creek and Rapp Creek, before entering the river across from Marshall Island.
 Tinicum Creek and its two branches are part of the federally-designated Lower Delaware National Wild and Scenic River.

-Historic crossings of Tinicum Creek include the Frankenfield Covered Bridge and an acqueduct of the Delaware Canal.
+Historic crossings of Tinicum Creek include the Frankenfield Covered Bridge and an aqueduct of the Delaware Canal.

 Statistics

-Tinicum Creek was added to the Geographical Names Information System of the U.S. Geological Survey on 8 September 1979 as identification number 1209346.
+Tinicum Creek was added to the Geographical Names Information System of the U.S. Geological Survey on September 8, 1979 as identification number 1209346.
 It is listed in the PA Gazetteer of Streams as identification number 03218.
 As the largest stream in the northeast corner of Bucks County north of the Tohickon Creek, it boasts a watershed of 24 sqmi and meets its confluence at the Delaware River's 161.60 river mile.